Frequently Asked Questions (FAQs)

 A good many of our graduates have started their own businesses: SimVivo; TissueVission, Inc.; Ostackers, Inc; HealthMyne; GenerisBio, LLC; Nauset Environmental Services, Inc; BioStar Consulting, Inc; JRM Data Science and Analytics Consulting; and FARM, LLC.

 This should give you an idea of the wide variety of options that are available to our graduating students.
-You may wish to visit the Biophysics Alumni section of our website to take a look at the current positions our alumni hold.
 You can also visit the Alumni page for highlights.

 When you get settled in, you should join the Illinois Biophysics Society – our student-run organization.
 They co-sponsor Biophysics social events and organize an annual research symposium.
 It is a great way to meet and keep in touch with other Biophysics students across campus!